 Place baking sheet over the chiffon cake tin.

 Note: You have another alternate way if you don’t want to cover the cake pan with either baking sheet or aluminium foil.
 That is to reduce the oven temperature to around 170-175oC (baking time will be longer and need to be adjusted accordingly).

 12. Continue baking for about 20 minutes (plus minus depends on your oven).
 When you insert a skewer into the cake and it comes clean, remove the baking sheet/aluminum foil from the cake tin.
 Bake for another 5-10 minutes until the cake’s surface is golden brown and spring back when touched.
 Mine is usually done around 8-10 minutes.
 My total baking time is about 43-45 minutes.

 Trial 3: Fresh out of the oven.
-I used chopstick too and this is when I realized the long deep crack were made with chopstick.
-The meringue were whisked to just reaching stiff peaks hence this baked result has the best rise.
+I used chopstick too and this is when I realized the long deep crack was made with the chopstick.
+The meringue was whisked to just reaching stiff peaks hence this baked result has the best rise.

 13. Remove cake from oven and immediately invert the cake tin and place the center tube of the cake tin onto the lid of a glass bottle.
 Leave it to cool FULLY before proceeding to unmould the chiffon cake.